usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/In-Class-Materials/Activity: Stakeholder Selection and Interview Assignment.md

 # Activity: Stakeholder Selection and Interview Assignment

-**Assignment Overview:**
+**Assignment overview:**

 You’ll be introduced to this stakeholder engagement assignment during class, but we’re sharing this description in advance to give you a preview of what’s to come.
 In this two-part activity, you’ll identify the key individuals within your agency who influence or control decisions around digital service acquisitions.
 Then, you’ll begin developing a strategy for how to effectively engage with them—using insights and experiences from this program as a starting point for those conversations.

-**Activity Goal:** By completing this activity, you will:
+**Activity goal: By completing this activity, you will:**

-1. Gain a better understanding of your agency's readiness for change and innovation,
+1\.
+Gain a better understanding of your agency's readiness for change and innovation
-2. Practice influence conversations, and
+2\.
+Practice influence conversations
-3. Build your digital services network.
+3\.
+Build your digital services network

 ## Instructions – Part 1: Prepare

 For Part 1 of this activity, you’ll identify 2-4 people within your agency that you don’t usually have a chance to interact with but who you see as a significant influencer or gatekeeper (e.g., CIO, HCA, CAO, SPE, CFO, Policy Office leader).
 You may want to create a map (in Visio, PowerPoint, or another mind mapping software) like the sample Stakeholder Landscape graphic, but refine it to mirror the specific stakeholders you need to engage.
 This will help you see the potential pool of stakeholders and aid you in narrowing your selection.

 1\.
 Narrow down your list to 2-4 key stakeholders based on the following assumptions:

 * The most significant perceived level of influence or control over the progress of digital services procurements (stakeholders differ in their level of influence and control)
 * Their perceived level of influence or control over the progress of acquisition, generally in the agency
 * Their potential involvement in your role as a future agency ambassador for digital services acquisition